CAMBRIDGE CHAMBER OF COMMERCE CONSTITUTION

 Every question submitted to any general meeting of the Chamber shall be decided in the first instance by ballot.
 The Chairperson shall in case of an equality of votes on any question exercise both a deliberate and a casting vote.
 At any meeting, unless a poll is demanded by the Chairperson or by at least eight Members present, a declaration by the Chairperson that a resolution has been carried or lost together with an entry in the Minutes of the Chamber shall be conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against such resolution.
 No Member whose subscriptions are in arrears shall be allowed to vote or to take part in any meeting of the Chamber.
 Voting by proxy shall not be permitted.

 17. IRREGULARITIES OF MEETING

 In case any irregularity shall occur in the convening or holding of any general meeting or in any election or other proceedings at such meeting and the same shall not be noticed and objected to at the time, all proceedings of such meeting shall be of the same force and validity as if no such irregularity had occurred.
 If any irregularity shall be noticed at the meeting and objected to the meeting shall make a decision upon it and such decision shall be final and conclusive.

 a.
 The officers of the Chamber shall consist of:

-Up to seven Committee Members
+Up to five Committee Members